getify/foi-lang/formalization-work/Foi-Specification.md

 **Missing hook at call site.** When the LHS at a binary call site is a namespaced instance and the namespace has not declared the corresponding hook, the expression is rejected at compile time.
 There is no primitive fallback for user namespaces: an instance of a user namespace declaring `+` but not `-` does not silently fall through to numeric arithmetic on `-`.

 Primitive dispatch on non-namespaced operands is unaffected. `2 + 3`, `"a" + "b"`, and other non-instance operands continue to route through their language-level operator semantics per §1.3 and the corresponding tier in §9.
-Only LHS values carrying a namespace identity (per §3.8) engage the hook-dispatch route.
+Only LHS values carrying a namespace tag (§3.8) engage the hook-dispatch route.

 **Multi-decl uniqueness.** At most one hook per marker per namespace per scope; multiple declarations of the same marker on the same namespace are rejected at compile time.